SciML/DataDrivenDiffEq.jl/docs/src/prob_and_solve.md

 ## [Optional Arguments](@id optional_arguments)

+!!! info
+The keyword argument `eval_expression` controls the function creation behavior. `eval_expression=true` means that `eval` is used, so normal world-age behavior applies (i.e. the functions cannot be called from the function that generates them).
+If `eval_expression=false`, then construction via GeneralizedGenerated.jl is utilized to allow for same world-age evaluation.
+However, this can cause Julia to segfault on sufficiently large basis functions.
+By default eval_expression=false.

 Koopman based algorithms can be called without a [`Basis`](@ref), resulting in dynamic mode decomposition like methods, or with a basis for extened dynamic mode decomposition :

 ```julia